8. Politics and the Public Sphere

 Figures 6a and 6b.
 John Dickinson, Letters from a Farmer in Pennsylvania .
 1767.

 John Dickinson’s Letters from a Farmer in Pennsylvania was initially issued in a series of publications that were deeply influential in forming public opinion in favor of the War of Independence.
 By taking on the voice of a farmer, the author, who was a lawyer and legislator, argued against the legitimacy of certain taxes being levied on the Colonies.
 This collection of the original twelve letters, published in Boston in 1768, is a testament to their popularity. ↩

 Figure 7.
 Thomas Paine, Common Sense.
 1776.

 E211 .P16c 1776

 Few pamphlets have had so consequential an impact as Thomas Paine’s Common Sense.
-Originally issued in 1775-76, it appears here in a new edition in 1776, outlining the fundamental principles on which the Declaration of Independence in terms that questioned the moral legitimacy of monarchy.
+Originally issued in 1775-76, it appears here in a new edition in 1776, outlining the fundamental principles of the Declaration of Independence in terms that questioned the moral legitimacy of monarchy.
 The work sold in the hundreds of thousands of copies within the first year and was widely circulated. ↩

 Figure 8.
 John Chalmers aka.
 Candidus, Plain Truth.
 1776.